ton-play/tonplay-telegram-bot/README.md

 <img width="792" alt="create your new bot" src="https://user-images.githubusercontent.com/111277652/235601985-258ada6c-fedb-4a44-9dc4-9fe1c20ec4d1.png">

-4. Next inside [BotFather](https://t.me/botfather) you need to enable Inline.
+4. Next, inside [BotFather](https://t.me/botfather), you need to enable Inline mode.
 Choose your bot and write any phrase (you can always change it).

 `/setinline`